Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency

-In \cite[Proposition 16]{CouDev}, it was shown that a quasitrivial $n$-ary semigroup cannot have more than two neutral elements.
+Proposition \ref{prop:imp} shows that a quasitrivial $n$-ary semigroup cannot have more than two neutral elements.
 The next result shows that an operation in $\mathcal{F}^n_{n-1}$ is quasitrivial whenever it has at most two neutral elements.

 \begin{corollary} An operation $F\in\mathcal{F}^n_{n-1}$ is quasitrivial if and only if $|E_F|\leq 2$. \end{corollary}